chester-lang/chester2025draft/docs/src/dev/parser-plan.md

    - Simple tokenization approach makes it hard to handle significant whitespace/newlines
    - Excessive special cases make the parser harder to maintain and reason about
    - **Context-free parsing is strongly preferred over context-dependent approaches**
-   - A simple, uniform rule (like always ending an OpSeq when seeing "}\n") is better than complex contextual rules
+   - A simple, uniform rule (like always ending an OpSeq when seeing `}\n`) is better than complex contextual rules

 #### Possible Approaches:

 1. **Context-Free Newline Handling (PREFERRED):**
-   - Always end OpSeq expression when encountering "}\n" (closing brace followed by newline)
+   - Always end OpSeq expression when encountering `}\n` (closing brace followed by newline)
    - Apply this rule uniformly regardless of surrounding context
    - Uniform treatment of all block terminations without special cases
    - No need to track or analyze the meaning of identifiers like "match"